-Serial No Format: WWYY
+Warranty Duration

-The warranty duration will be retrieved from Master Part | Customer Warranty.
+The warranty duration will be retrieved from the Sales Part | Customer Warranty.
 The Max Value and Time unit will be used to calculate the warranty duration.
 If the warranty is still valid, the system will tick the Tunstall Warranty check box.

-For example, if the manufactured date 3419 and warranty duration is 24 months, the system will tick the check box, since the warranty is still valid.
+For example, if the manufactured week/year is 3419 and warranty duration is 24 months, the system will tick the check box, since the warranty is still valid.